corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.1 Adjust system initializer description
 * 1.0.2 Enhanced portrait and clothing selectors, allow portraits to be randomized
 * 1.0.3 Ensure correct `graphical_culture`
+* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+    * Add new localisation keys introduced in 3.1
+    * Add all 4 avian insult words to the `ROEAGLE` species class
+    * Refine star entities to be more inline with Silfae's original (which were stacked to create a sort of "special effect")

 ## Source Code